Fate101/Spigot-Plugin-MC-CollectionTracker/README.md

 1. **Start Collecting**: Simply play the game normally - the plugin automatically tracks items you pick up
 2. **View Your Collection**: Use `/collection` to open your collection book
+3. **Check Leaderboards**: Use `/coltop` to see how you rank against other players
-3. **Track Progress**: Check the statistics book in the GUI to see your completion percentage
+4. **Track Progress**: Check the statistics book in the GUI to see your completion percentage
-4. **Navigate**: Use the arrow buttons to browse through different pages of items
+5. **Navigate**: Use the arrow buttons to browse through different pages of items or leaderboard entries

 ### For Server Administrators